Inspection

 • Describe how a stylus-type device measures roughness.

-• Explain the method for mastering surface measuring instruments.
+• Describe calibrating surface measuring instruments.

-• Describe how surface finish affects cost.
+• Describe how surface finish affects cost and production

 Glossary